pacificclimate/data-prep-actions/actions/frost-days/DESCRIPTION.md

 # Add metadata to fdETCCDI datafiles

 ## Purpose
-The ANUSPLIN dataset was added for the [p2a](https://github.com/pacificclimate/p2a-rule-engine) rule engine.
-It will replace `CRU_TS_21` as the new historical baseline.
-The following commands were run to produce the climatologies.

 The [p2a](https://github.com/pacificclimate/p2a-rule-engine) rule engine required monthy fdETCCDI data in order to produce `number of frost free days`.
 The following commands were run in order to add metadata to the files.

 ## Commands